laurilehmijoki/s3_website/example-configurations.md

 If you run `s3_website` on an EC2 instance with IAM roles, it is possible to omit the `s3_id` and `s3_secret`.

-## Optimised for speed: using CloudFront, gzip and cache headers
+## Optimised for speed

+Use CloudFront, gzip, cache headers and greater concurrency:

 ````yaml
 s3_id: <%= ENV['your_domain_net_aws_key'] %>